pabloinsente/pabloinsente.github.io/_posts/2020-03-10-the-adaline.md

 ### Plot synthetic dataset

-To appreaciate the difference in weight and wingspan between albatross and eagles, we can generate a 2-D chart.
+To appreciate the difference in weight and wingspan between albatross and eagles, we can generate a 2-D chart.

 ```python